Pikkius/3DOnco/README.md

-# 3DOnco - An oncogenic fusion prediction tool (Nobody is editing)
+# 3DOnco - An oncogenic fusion prediction tool (Adi is editing)

 Starting from 2 chromosomes and their breakpoints the tool simulates the gene fusion and then predicts the nature of the hybrid protein as oncogenic or not (non è il gene che è oncogenic?) through its 3d structure.